• Gen 12:1-4a

 Anticipating: While in the desert, Moses the lawgiver had taken Aaron, Nadab, and Abihu with him up the mountain to see God (Ex 24:9ff).
 Elijah the prophet had also been in the presence of God on the mountain (1 Kng 19:8ff).
 Yet despite having close communion with God, both men experienced rejection at the hands of their own people.
 Jesus, in taking Peter, James, and John up Mount Tabor, was calling them to a deeper discipleship, to a clearer (and unsettling) understanding of Jesus’ identity and calling, and their own identity and calling.
 They were blessed, but their blessing came by the way of the cross, for the cross is the doorway to communion with God.

-“The Gospel of the Transfiguration of the Lord,” writes the Holy Father, “puts before our eyes the glory of Christ, which anticipates the resurrection and announces the divinization of man. … He desires to hand down to us, each day, a Word that penetrates the depths of our spirit, where we discern good from evil (cf. Heb 4:12), reinforcing our will to follow the Lord.”
+“The Gospel of the Transfiguration of the Lord,” wrote Benedict XVI, “puts before our eyes the glory of Christ, which anticipates the resurrection and announces the divinization of man. … He desires to hand down to us, each day, a Word that penetrates the depths of our spirit, where we discern good from evil (cf. Heb 4:12), reinforcing our will to follow the Lord.”

 (This “Opening the Word” column originally appeared in the March 20, 2011, edition of Our Sunday Visitor newspaper.)